ketch/nodepy/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+NodePy version 0.4 has just been released!
+For a list of changes, see :ref:`the changelog <changes>`.

 .. contents::

 ================